Future Flight phase II delay

 - Convene interested parties to enable new collaborations to form

-- Raise awareness of the successful applicants from Phase I (as they will lead the consortia for Phase II)
+- Raise awareness of the successful applicants from Phase I to aid with consortia building

 - Attract non-traditional aviation companies to Future Flight